lepitaxa/lepitaxa.github.io/README.md

 ---
 ### 13 - SPGR (`o`)
-Species groups are occasionally used to further subdivide very large subgenera.
+Species groups are occasionally used to further subdivide very large and/or well-resolved subgenera.

 :point_right: **Guidelines:**
 - 13.1.
 Species groups must be sorted strictly alphabetical within a subgenus.